DVD,DVD + 3-Year Site/Local Streaming and Three-Year Site/Local Streaming Renewal

 Chapter Listing 1.
 Introduction 2.
 A History of Appropriation 3.
 Racial Identification & Performance 4.
 Marketing "Authenticity” 5.
 The Dangerous Implications of “Wigger” 6.
 “Hip-Hop Is a Melting Pot” 7.
 Fascination with the Other 8.
 The License to Be Aggressively Masculine 9.
 Modern Day Minstrelsy 10.
 Unconscious Consumption 11.
 Minstrelsy: A Warped Admiration?

-Robert Clift is an Assistant Professor of Film, Media and Convergent Media in the Department of Communication at Southern Oregon University.
+Robert Clift is an Assistant Professor of Film Studies in the Department of English at the University of Pittsburgh.
 His first film, Stealing Home: The Case of Cuban Baseball played nationally on PBS in 2001.

 A co-production of Limbic Productions, Inc. and WTIU, produced in association with ITVS with funds provided by the Corporation for Public Broadcasting